How to Get a Refund That Was Sent to a Canceled Credit Card

 4. Be Patient

-A standard refund usually takes a week or so, but getting a refund from a canceled credit card can take longer, depending on merchant policy, credit card company policy, and even the returned item or service.
+A standard credit card refund usually takes a week, but getting a refund from a canceled credit card can take longer, depending on merchant policy, credit card company policy, and even the returned item or service.
+You can typically expect a refund in 7-14 business days after your request.

 5. Return Directly to the Merchant for the Refund

-How To Avoid a Refund Going to a Canceled Card
+How to Avoid a Refund Going to a Canceled Card

 • Conduct an audit of transactions before canceling a credit card.
 Are there any purchases you plan to return?
 Keeping the card open until the refund is processed could make sense.